Caboonbah Homestead: Heritage listing

 Caboonbah Homestead was listed on the Queensland Heritage Register on 12 December 1996 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Caboonbah Homestead, erected 1889–90, is important in demonstrating the pattern of Queensland's history, being associated with the establishment of the first flood warning station in Queensland in 1893.
 The place is also closely associated with local social and political events, in particular representing the legislative power of the Queensland Government in the Stanley electorate from 1904 to 1920.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Caboonbah Homestead makes a significant contribution to the Queensland estate, illustrating the principal characteristics of a substantial, late 19th century timber homestead with early 20th century additions.
 The design, with its wide, low verandahs onto which every room opens, high ceilings, opening fanlights above French doors, roof ventilator and low timber stumps, illustrates the adaptation of traditional British architectural taste to Queensland climatic conditions.
 A lack of refurbishment in a more pretentious style to accompany the increasing status of its owners reflects the aesthetic and cultural values of our nation builders.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Caboonbah Homestead has a special association for the local community with the early development of the Caboonbah area, with state politics in the Stanley (now part of Somerset) electorate for 16 years, and with the construction of the Somerset dam, one of Queensland's most important mid-20th century projects.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Caboonbah Homestead has a special association with the life and work of Henry Plantagenet Somerset and his wife Katherine Rose McConnel, who lived at Caboonbah from 1890 until Katherine's death in 1935.
 The Somersets were prominent in Brisbane Valley and later Queensland affairs from 1890 to 1920.
 In particular, Henry Somerset is associated with the establishment of Caboonbah as the first flood warning station in Queensland, and with the selection of the site for the Somerset Dam, named in his honour.

+Delisting

+In 2011, the Heritage Act was amended to allow destroyed sites to be removed from the Queensland Heritage Register.
+As at 2017, five sites had been removed, all of which had been destroyed before 2012, including the Caboonbah Homestead.